 It is an acronym for Swiss Cancer Patient Experiences.

-The surveys target people who were treated or cared for cancer (any type) at one of the participating hospitals.
-A randomly selected sample of the targeted individuals (900 per hospital) receives an envelope at home containing an invitation letter to participate in the survey and the questionnaire.
+The surveys target people who were treated or cared for cancer (any type) at one of the participating oncology centers.
+A randomly selected sample of the targeted individuals (900 per center) receives an envelope at home containing an invitation letter to participate in the survey and the questionnaire.

-Participating hospitals use their databases to identify eligible patients for the surveys.
-Then, a random draw is conducted to select 900 patients per participating hospital.
+Participating oncology centers use their databases to identify eligible patients for the surveys.
+Then, a random draw is conducted to select 900 patients per participating center.

 The questions must be answered by the person named in the invitation letter to participate in the survey attached to the questionnaire that was sent to the patients' homes.
 If this person needs help filling out the questionnaire, a relative or friend can help, but the answers must be given from their point of view - not from the relative or friend's point of view.

 For each question, you should clearly mark the closest box to your point of view with a black or blue pen.

 It is important to answer all the questions asked, unless the instructions say to skip a question.